Shadow Heroes is a series of creative workshops for secondary school students with three main aims:

 To demonstrate the different career paths of a translator, and also the ways in which translation skills can be applied to non-language careers

-To use translation as more of a political tool to teach cultural understanding, nuance and critical thinking
+To use translation to teach cultural understanding, nuance and critical, even political, thinking

-A complement to the latest GCSE and iGCSE syllabuses, Shadow Heroes workshops are tailor-made to the specifications of each school and student group.
+A complement to the latest Key Stage, GCSE, IGCSE and A Level syllabuses, Shadow Heroes workshops are tailor-made to the specifications of each school and student group.
 The workshops are non-language specific; they focus on building broad linguistic awareness and on translation into English.
 Each series is adapted to the particular mix of language knowledge and interests in the group.
 The workshops draw on the range of languages students can work with, allowing them to take ownership of their particular language skills in a multilingual group setting.

 Schools are invited to choose from a selection of 14 prepared workshops and develop their own series in collaboration with Shadow Heroes.
 These are organised into 3 branches/strands: